 But how?
 According to local legend, the Tujia did so with the help of three magical weapons, one of which was called ‘The Lotus Umbrella.’
 The weapons, however, were later destroyed, and the fighting spilled over to the Qiliang Cave.

 The entire cave is illuminated with colorful lights.
 While a tad overdone at times, at some point I almost felt as if I were walking through a futuristic spaceship.
-And the colors did look great in the areas of the cave with water.
+The dazzling colors also looked great in the parts of the cave with water.

 Qiliang Cave’s most impressive section is what appears to be a lake right in the middle of the cavern.
 The rock formations are reflected in the still water below, making for perfect symmetry.
-Supposedly, though, the depth of the water is no more than just a few meters.
+Supposedly, though, the water’s depth is no more than just a few meters.

 Looking at some of the formations, I couldn’t help but recall the caves of Malaysia’s Mulu National Park.
 But for whatever reason, Qiliang Cave hardly gets the attention it deserves.

-The story involves, of all things, the Heavenly Queen Mother and her peaches.
+The story involves the Heavenly Queen Mother and her peaches.
 Supposedly, these peaches had the ability to grant immortal life.
 And today, locals say that some of the formations of Qiliang resemble these heavenly peach trees.

 Elsewhere in the cave, the calcium carbonite stalagmites have been likened to Chinese pagodas.
 But near the end of the tour, we arrived at a large room which contained hardly any stalagmites at all.
 We carefully walked over the damp and smooth rock floor, trying our best not to slip.
 It was evident that at some point, long ago, lots of water once flowed through the area before eventually changing course.

 All in all, the tour lasted a little under 2 hours.
 And as I’d mainly been looking forward to the Southern Great Wall, I hardly had any expectations at all for this cave.
 Admittedly, had it not been included in the Fenghuang Ancient Town ‘through ticket,’ I probably wouldn’t have gone.
-But in the end, it made for an exciting visit.
+But in the end, I must say that it made for an exciting visit.

 GETTING THERE: Qiliang Cave is directly accessible by public bus from Fenghuang which costs ¥3 RMB.
 You can hop on bus #1 at the bus stop along Fenghuang South Rd. to the west of Ancient Town.
 (This is the same bus that takes you to the main bus station.)